Are you looking for a web push notification service? Do you want to know if PushEngage is the right choice for your WordPress site?

 PushEngage paid plans have a 14-day money-back guarantee – no questions asked.
 This means you can use the service and send notifications without worry.

 You can also calculate the total price for paid plans by scaling the subscribers count.

 For example, if you want to buy a Business plan with 10,000 subscribers, you can set the limit, and it’ll display the price.

-PushEngage also shows a complete comparison of features for all their plans, including the free plan.
+PushEngage also shows a complete comparison of features for all their plans.

 This feature comparison will help you decide which web push notification plan is the perfect fit for your business website.

 You can upgrade or downgrade to any plan, so feel free to pick a PushEngage plan and send web push notifications right away.

 Conclusion: Is PushEngage the Best Web Push Notification Service?